Home » Practical Information »

 The Executive Branch

 The President is the chief of state and head of Government.
 The President is also the supreme commander-in-chief of the armed forces.
-The current President of Indonesia is Susilo Bambang Yudhoyono, his Vice President is Jusuf Kalla.
-Their election was the first-ever direct election for President in Indonesia's history, where voters were actually able to choose a person and not a party.
+The current President of Indonesia is Joko Widodo "Jokowi" who assumed office in October 2014.
+The Vice President is Ma'ruf Amin, who assumed office in October 2019.

 The Legislative Branch

 House of Representatives (Dewan Perwakilan Rakyat or DPR).
 While previous DPR were dominated by members of the Golkar party, representatives of many parties currently serve in the DPR after the democratic elections held several times since 1998/1999.
 The People's Consultative Assembly (Majelis Permusyawarakatan Rakyat or MPR) includes the DPR members in addition to 500 indirectly elected and appointed members.

 The legal system is based on Roman-Dutch law.
 This has been substantially enhanced and modified over the years to cater to indigenous concepts and new criminal procedures code being enacted every year.